 A "Prior Year Obligation" is one for which goods/services were received and accepted prior to June 30, XXXX, for which no remittance had been made.
+These payments must be identified and recorded as an Accounts Payable for the prior year.
+When entering the transaction into the State's accounting system a prior year obligation must be identified by adding a preceding "Y" reference to the vendor's invoice number in the reference field.
+For example, if the invoice number is ABC123, you should put YABC123 in the reference field.
 Those obligations that are created when goods or services are received over a period of time which spans June 30, XXXX, are not considered a "Prior Year Obligation."